-To begin with, Mount Gilboa is a ridge overlooking the Jezreel Valley in the Lower Galilee region; and one of Israel’s most beautiful spots.
-Also known as the Mountains of Gilboa; and Jebel Faqqua in Arabic; Mount Gilboa is named for the springs that bubble from the rock and feed vast tracts of colorful wildflowers that grow on the mountainside.
-Furthermore, this spectacular region is best experienced from February to April when the flowers bloom into a riot of color and fragrance.
-It’s also a popular destination for visitors who come to picnic; hiking; biking and soak up the scenery.
+Mount Gilboa is a ridge overlooking the Jezreel Valley In the Galilee and one of Israel’s most beautiful spots.
+At Mount Gilboa you can find springs that bubble from the rock and feed vast tracts of colorful wildflowers that grow on the mountainside.
+Furthermore, this spectacular area is best experienced from February to April when the flowers bloom into a riot of color and fragrance.
+It’s also a popular destination for visitors who come to picnic; hikes; biking and soak up the scenery.

 Mount Gilboa Historical and Religious Significance

 According to the Old Testament; Mount Gilboa is a place of tragedy and triumph.
 For example, Israel’s King Saul battled the Philistines at Mount Gilboa, lost his life; along with his three sons.
 On hearing about the tragedy; King David cursed the mountains.

 Also, several other battles took place on and around Mount Gilboa.
 For example, a minor battle between Sultan Saladin and the army of the Crusader Kingdom of Jerusalem in 1183.
 And the Battle of Ain Jalut was fought at the foot of Mount Gilboa in 1260 and saw the Muslim Mamluks conquering the Mongols.
 In fact, this battle is marking the end of the Asian push into the west.

 Furthermore, the best way to experience the area is by driving the Gilboa Scenic Road; which follows the ridges of the mountain and has many lovely lookout points with incredible scenic views.
 The road begins near the town of Afula and climbs into the Gilboa Mountains with amazing views of the surrounding Syrian African Rift Valley; which is part of the Great Rift Valley.